WilliamBundy/rituals-game/README.md

 # [Rituals](rituals.handmade.network)
-A free, open source Zelda-like survival/adventure game
+A Zelda-like survival/adventure game,

-This repository is up early to satisfy the "Public Git Repository" tier on my [Patreon](http://patreon.com/williambundy).

-(9/30) I've moved this repository to git.handmadedev.org! (but don't worry, I push to github too)

-### by William Bundy
- - @William_Bundy on twitter

-## Stream
+## Notes:

-I stream Rituals' development regularly at [my twitch channel](http://twitch.tv/williambundy).
-My stream schedule is "sometime before 2PM Pacific" every day except Monday.
-This usually means around 11AM
+It's hard to admit this project is largely discontinued, but I've not been motivated to work on it for a long time.
+I don't think this source particularly represents my current coding style/ability, and, though I've recently waded through it again, I don't think much of it is salvagable for new projects.

+The latest commit is largely gutted of all gameplay and UI code, with an unfinished rewrite of the physics code in progress.

 ## License
 Rituals' source is licensed under the MIT license.
-Feel free to learn as much as you can from it.
-I'm planning to relicence the game under something without a "redistribute the LICENSE.txt" clause; expect an update in the future where I do so.

 ## How to build (windows)
- 1. Install Visual Studio (I'm using 2015)
+ 1. Install Visual Studio (I'm using 2017)
  2. Change the msvcdir variable in make.bat, if necessary
  3. Download SDL2's development libraries
  4. Set LIBRARIES and INCLUDES in make.bat to point to those